plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 # Tbcpay - online payments php SDK

+Making payment work on your website is a pain!
+So to make everyones' life a bit easier we are sharing the Georgian TBC payment gateway on GitHub.
+Have fun

 ### SMS / DMS

 There are two types of transaction within this system: **SMS** and **DMS**.